HarryXD2018/3DPainter/README.md

 - Sphere (Circle)
 - Dot
 - Cuboid
+- **Infinate canvas**

 #### Interactions
-While running the program, there will be 2 windows on the screen, 2d and 3d respectively.
+While running the program, there will be 3 windows on the screen, 2d, 3d and full canvas real time results respectively.
 The 3d window is powered by `matplotlib` and it is only a 3d preview of the project.
 The final result is generated after exiting the program.

 ##### Brush